OpenEvalProject/evals/manuscripts/elife-92839/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/92839/elife-92839-fig2-v1.jpg)

 **Figure 2.:** (A) Responses of individual neurons against their ocular dominance indices with contralateral stimulation.
 (B) Responses of the same neurons against their ocular dominance indices with ipsilateral stimulation.
 (C) Binocular responses of the same neurons.
 (D) The difference between binocular and monocular responses (Rb – max(Ri, Rc)).
 Each vertical line represents one neuron.
 To summarize the results, neurons of each FOV/depth are evenly divided into 60 bins in the order of the ocular dominance index.
 White dots represent the median responses of respective bins and are connected with a black line.
 (E) The differences between binocular and monocular responses of individual neurons pooled over five FOVs/depths.
 (F) Binocular modulation index as a function of absolute ODI and the linear fit.
 The binocular modulation index of each neuron was defined as (Rb – max (Ri, Rc))/(Rb +max (Ri, Rc)).
-Relevant data are provided in the source data file: Figure 2—source data 1.Figure 2—source data 1.Figure 2.
+Relevant data are provided in the source data file: Figure 2—source data 1.

 These trends are more easily appreciated when comparing the differences between binocular and monocular responses of the same neurons for each FOV/depth in Figure 2D.
 The response changes varied among individual neurons - some showing response enhancement and some showing inhibition - likely reflecting the behaviors of tuned excitatory and inhibitory neurons, respectively (Poggio and Fischer, 1977).
 However, the overall response changes (represented by white dots connected by a black line, Figure 2D and E) are consistent among all five datasets.
 Specifically, under monocular stimulation, when only considering the neuronal responses to the preferred eye (i.e. a neuron’s higher response to ipsilateral vs. contralateral stimulations), more monocular neurons (ODIs farther from 0) tended to exhibit stronger responses compared to more binocular neurons (ODIs closer to 0).
 However, under binocular stimulation, the overall responses of more monocular neurons were suppressed, and those of more binocular neurons were enhanced, by binocular stimulation.
 These trends are best appreciated in pooled data over five FOVs/depths (Figure 2E).
 Furthermore, linear regression verified a significant dependence of binocular modulation on absolute ODI (y=–0.36 x+0.14, p<0.001) (Figure 2E).
 This means that the responses of neurons with lower absolute ODI (i.e., binocular neurons) tended to be more enhanced, and responses of neurons with higher absolute ODI (i.e. monocular neurons) tended to be more suppressed.

-## Modeling monocular and binocular responses
+### Modeling monocular and binocular responses

 We used the following steps to develop a model that can account for the current monocular responses and their binocular combination.
 Monocular and binocular data of each FOV/depth, as well as the pooled data, were first normalized by the respective median of the binocular responses of all neurons in the same FOV/depth.
 The normalized data were then divided into 60 bins in the order of the ocular dominance index, and the median values of 60 bins were used for model fitting (Figure 3A–C).